tomdbar/eco-dqn/README.md

 # eco-dqn

-Implementation of ECO-DQN as reported in "Exploratory Combinatorial Optimization with Reinforcement Learning".
+Implementation of ECO-DQN as reported in "Exploratory Combinatorial Optimization with Reinforcement Learning" ([arXiv link](https://arxiv.org/abs/1909.04063)).

 ## Requirements